PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 “So,” she said to herself, “what I need is a plan.”

 It was not an easy problem to solve, but soon Tom had an idea.
-In fact the answer was clear: get another giant apple!
-Apples grow from apple pips.
-“But not in a day”, she sighed, yet it was something.
-Tom had a moment of inspiration: perhaps some value she had missed; a hidden treasure: the giant apple pips themselves.
+In fact the answer was clear: get another giant apple! it was something.

+And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips themselves.

 Rising to her feet she approached the core, it was almost as tall as Tom.
 Pacing round, estimating the pip's location.
 Squaring her knuckles she punched a level blow; with a splattering of gloop her fist ripped through the seed chamber.
 Gripping the breach with both hands, she tore it wider.